VisionEval/VisionEval-Docs/docs/09-estimation.md

 ```

 #### OPTIONAL Attribute
 Module developers can use the OPTIONAL attribute to identify optional inputs or data to be retrieved from the datastore.
 This enables modules to be written to respond to optional inputs.
-For example, in the GreenSTEP and RSPM models, users may provide inputs on the average carbon intensity of fuels (grams CO2e per megajoule) by model run year.
-This allows users to model a scenario where state regulations require the average carbon intensity of fuels to be reduced over time.
-If the user supplies those data, the models calculate carbon emissions using those inputs.
-If not, the model calculates emissions using data on the carbon intensities of different fuel types and the mix of those fuel types.
+For example, this allows users to model a scenario where state regulations will lead to a change in a particular VisionEval input over time.
+If the user supplies those data, the models uses these inputs.

 If the OPTIONAL attribute for an item is missing, then the item is not optional.
 If the OPTIONAL attribute is not missing but is set equal to *FALSE* then the item is not optional as well.
 Only when the OPTIONAL attribute is present and set equal to *TRUE* does the framework regard the item as optional (`OPTIONAL = TRUE`).